What do you want to learn?

 Takes time away from other company functions

-When you fulfill orders from home, you have limited space, time, and resources to dedicate to other tasks.
-Your time is spent packing boxes, running to the post office, and organizing supplies — not on any activities that actually grow your business.
+When you fulfil orders from home, you have limited space, time, and resources to dedicate to other tasks.
+Your time is spent packing boxes, running to the post office, and organising supplies — not on any activities that actually grow your business.

 You’ll find you have less time to do the things that really only you can do like building partnerships, marketing your store, and improving your product line.
 You might be stuck at the order volume you’re at, because you’re just trying to keep up.

 “ShipBob should be top of mind for ecommerce companies experiencing growth, so they can focus on brand and design instead of packing boxes.”